-It is not appropriate for new, highly vulnerable, development to be located in Flood Zones A or B outside the core of a settlement.
-Such proposals do not pass the Justification Test for Development Plans. other than in those areas deemed to have passed the Development Plan Justification test in Section 6.
+It is not appropriate for new, highly vulnerable, development to be located in Flood Zones A or B other than in those areas deemed to have passed the Development Plan Justification test in Section 6.
 Instead, a less vulnerable or water compatible use should be considered.